 To share a service, click on the Share icon near the right edge of the screen, which opens the dialog shown in Figure 17.
 In this dialog, select the group with which to share the service.
-Also, define the permissions (read, write, or admin) for the group with regard to this service.
+Also, define the permissions for the group regarding this service: